 Mika makes for a great Noblesse Oblige holder due to its strong, team-wide buffing capabilities.
 However, keep in mind that the four-piece set’s buff doesn’t stack, so if you already have someone on the team holding Noblesse Oblige, it’s better to go with something else.

 Alternatively Ocean-Hued Clam is a viable option for Mika.
-Due to his teamwide healing being tied to his burst and his physical damage buffs not affecting Ocean-Hued Clam’s damage, Mika can’t maximise this set’s potential as well as other healers.
+Due to his teamwide healing being tied to his burst and his physical damage buffs not affecting Ocean-Hued Clam’s damage, Mika can’t maximize this set’s potential as well as other healers.